bentokun/frs_stl/README.md

 - Yeah, there wont be wiki.
 - Some functions are missing
-- And its not thread safe right now.
+- And its not thread safe right now, or you must managed it.
+There will be a thread, mutex and semaphore class soon.
 - The reason i write this library becauses of the goddamn dll warning.
 Although i cant disable it :P